Chiselmouth

-The chiselmouth (Acrocheilus alutaceus) is an unusual cyprinid fish of western North America.
+The chiselmouth (Gila alutacea) is a species of freshwater ray-finned fishes belonging to the family Leuciscidae.
+This fish is found in western North America.
 It is named for the sharp hard plate on its lower jaw, which is used to scrape rocks for algae.

-It is the sole member of the monotypic genus Acrocheilus and is a close relative of the Gila western chubs.
+Taxonomy

+The chiselmouth was first formally described as Acrocheilus alutaceus in 1855 by Louis Agassiz and Charles Pickering with its type locality given as Willamette Falls, Oregon City, Clackamas County, Oregon and Wallawalla River at Whitman, then part of Walla Walla County.
+Agassiz and Pickering classified this species in the genus Acrocheilus, of which it was considered the only extant species.
+In addition to A. alutaceus, an extinct species, Acrocheilus latus (Cope, 1870) is known from the Late Miocene and Early Pliocene-aged Glenns Ferry & Ringold Formation of Idaho and Washington.
+Acrocheilus is now considered to be a synonym of Gila, within the subfamily Laviniinae of the family Leuciscidae.

 Description

 The chiselmouth's body plan generally follows the standard cyprinid form, generally elongated and slightly compressed.
 The snout is very blunt, with the lower jaw's plate (which consists of cornified epithelium) jutting out slightly.
 Coloration is rather drab, dark brown above and lighter lower down.
 Many individuals also have a pattern of black dots, and younger fish may have a dark area at the base of the tail.
-The single dorsal fin has 10 soft rays, while the anal fin and well-developed pelvic fins each have 9-10 rays.
+The single dorsal fin has 10 soft rays, while the anal fin and well-developed pelvic fins each have 9–10 rays.
 Chiselmouths can reach a length of 30 cm (12 in).